Collaborative Care Mental Health Clinician

 The CCMHC is responsible for providing triage, clinical assessment, direct diagnosis of mental health disorders in conjunction with DSM, ICD-10 and Collaborative Care and/or Psychotherapy codes, psychoeducation to patients and primary care providers, care coordination, case management, direct evidence-based psychotherapy, treatment plan formulation and updates, crisis coordination, and relapse prevention planning.

+The CCMHC meets regularly for case consultation with their partner psychiatric consultant and monitoring a caseload of assigned patients.
 The CCMHC is responsible for oversight of a registry which serves as both a clinical tool (e.g. monitoring risk scores and patient outcomes) as well as a programmatic tool (e.g. monitoring service utilization and programmatic outcomes).

 EDUCATION:

-Must have the necessary education (Master’s degree minimum) with Licensure in the State of Vermont LICSW, LCMHC, LMFT required.
+Must have the necessary education (Master’s degree minimum) with Licensure in the State of Vermont LICSW, LCMHC, or LMFT required.

 PREFERRED: